-B)Trends in Inclusive Education in India
+Trends in Inclusive Education in India

-- a) Researches in Inclusive Education in India - b) Current Status and Issues of inclusive education in India - c) Barriers and Facilitators in Inclusive Education: Educational and social attitudes.
+- a) Researches in Inclusive Education in India - b) Current Status and Issues of inclusive education in India

 Gender Equality and Gender Sensitivity

 - a) Inequality of opportunities, imbalances in educational development, economic and social consequences of gender inequality in schooling, organisation of schooling, gender bias in text books, curricular choices and the hidden curriculum (expectation of teacher, teacher student interaction). - b) Programmes on Girls' Education -Mhilasamakshya, Kasturba Gandhi BalikaVidyalaya.
 NPEGL, Girl's education in SSA, DPEP.